jonah-legg/TicTacToe/README.md

 ### Rules

-1. **Game Board**: The board is a 4x4 grid, and there are three such grids layered on top of each other, each representing a different MOLS.
+1. **Game Board**: The board is a 4x4 grid with lines representing the affine plane.
-2. **Objective**: The objective is to align four of your symbols ('X' or 'O') on lines defined by any of the MOLS.
-A line is completed if it contains the same symbol in all positions corresponding to the same number in any MOLS.
+2. **Objective**: The objective is to align four of your symbols ('X' or 'O') on lines defined by this plane.
+A line is completed when one player "owns" all spots on this line.
 3. **Winning**: A player wins by completing any line in any MOLS before their opponent.
 4. **Turns**: Players alternate turns, placing one symbol per turn on the grid.

 DISCLAIMER:

-Here are the Mutually Orthogonal Latin Squares of order 4, used in the game:
+Here are the Mutually Orthogonal Latin Squares of order 4, used in the game, along with all horizontal and vertical lines:

 ### MOLS 1
 |   |   |   |   |